constantinosskitsas/SwiftVI/README.md

 Please cite our work in your publications if it helps your research:

 ```
 The paper is accepted to MLsys2025.
+BibTeX to be added.
 ```

+The project is based on and expands upon Emil Morre Christensen's master's thesis where the theoretical justification for the Swift methods were developed.
+You can find a repository for the master's thesis here: https://github.com/Dugtoud/Time-Efficient-VI-for-MDPs